nils-mathieu/piscine-rust/module-02.md

 02  JumpIfZero to 05 ;
 03  Increment B      ; '\0' not found, add 1 to B and retry
 04  Jump to 01       ;
-05  Set C to 255     ; write the result at address 255
-06  Write B at C     ;
+06  Print B          ; print the result
 ```